SecWebApps/min/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Min is a smarter, faster web browser.
+SecWebSurf is a smarter, faster web browser.
 It includes features such as:

 * Information from [DuckDuckGo](https://duckduckgo.com) in the searchbar.
 * Built-in ad and tracker blocking